mgould-tic/supercast/README.md

 to reach the connected node.
 Streaming log updates may need an alternative route.
 * Code tidy up - This code has been in production for years.
 It has worked very reliably and is believed to be free of any serious bugs.
 However it does not conform to any established python style and there is much that could be improved.
 * The automated checking for config changes could be made more efficient
-* We have a huge list of improvements we'd like to make to supervisor itself - but unfortunately very little time
+* We have a huge list of improvements we'd like to make to supervisord itself - but unfortunately very little time.
+The most useful would be to trigger starting->running state transitions based on the process log output.

 ## History

-Created and maintained by Mike Gould at Tudor from 2016 to present
+Created and maintained by Mike Gould at Tudor https://www.tudor.com/ from 2016 to present.

+First made public under the open source GPLv3 Licence in January 2019

 ## Licence
-Most likely we would publish this under the Apache 2.0 licence
+Published under the GPL v3 licence - see the COPYING file for the licence text.